 Covid-19 commercial rent arrears: new legislation

-The widely anticipated legislation sets out, on a legal footing, the arbitration process that was announced by Government in its response to the call for evidence in relation to Covid-19 arrears (see here for a summary of the consultation responses).
-The overview to the Commercial Rent (Coronavirus) Bill ("the Bill") makes clear that the arbitration process is a resolution available to tenants and landlords if they have not been able to reach a resolution by agreement.
+The Act addresses rent debts under business tenancies adversely affected by the coronavirus pandemic.
+The widely anticipated legislation sets out, on a legal footing, the arbitration process that was announced by government in its response to the call for evidence in relation to Covid-19 arrears (a summary of the consultation responses is available).
+The Act makes clear that the arbitration process is a resolution available to tenants and landlords if they have not been able to reach a resolution by agreement.

-The following is a summary of some of the key provisions set out in the Bill:
+The following is a summary of some of the key provisions set out in the Act:

-Landlords or tenants who have been unable to reach agreement as to the treatment of rent arrears accumulated during the pandemic will have the right to unilaterally apply for arbitration during the six month period following the date on which the Commercial Rent (Coronavirus) Act is passed.
+Landlords or tenants who have been unable to reach agreement as to the treatment of rent arrears accumulated during the pandemic will have the right to unilaterally apply for arbitration during the six month period following the date on which the Act is passed.
+However, the government has the power to make regulations extending this six month period.
+The power for the Act to apply to any future periods of coronavirus control is also reserved.

 It might be the case that there will be an initial "rush" of applications at the end of March 2022 from parties who have failed to reach a satisfactory arrangement since March 2020.
-However, the British Property Federation has collected survey data which suggests that it is the minority of cases – perhaps in the region of 20% - where landlords and tenants have not yet been able to reach agreement on arrears.
-This figure may drop further over the next quarter which in turn would lessen the chance of the new process, and those providing it, being overwhelmed by applications.
-This risk is further mitigated by the fact that the 6 month period is subject to extension by the Secretary of State under clause 9 of the Bill.
+However, this risk is mitigated by the fact that the six month period is subject to extension by the Secretary of State under clause 9 of the Act.
+The government has also adjusted its estimate of the expected number of arbitration cases down to 2,500 arbitration cases in England and Wales from 7,500 cases (as at 8 March 2022).

 Parties should note that the arbitration process will not apply to debt that has accrued outside of certain time parameters.
 The process will apply only to "protected rent debt" attributable to such time period as the tenant’s business was "adversely affected by coronavirus" during a "protected period".